gegerlan/aog/README.md

 The location of the game is currently causing issues.
 Try moving it to another folder (e.g. directly to C).

+### Buttons doesn't work properly.

+If there's an issue with button presses not being registered or getting sticky, re- or uninstall any RPG Maker RTP you may have previously installed on your system.

 ### Changing equipment may not update the list correctly

 Leave and return to the equipment view.